outlearn-content/lukehoban/modules/es6features.md

 name: es6features
 version : "0.1"
 title : "ECMAScript 6 Features"
-description: "Over view of what is new in ECMAScript 6" license : "MIT"
+description: "Overview of what is new in ECMAScript 6" license : "MIT"
 -->